Certified by the Texas Department of Licensing and Regulation (TDLR)

-Section 106.115, Alcoholic Beverage Code, requires minors convicted of first or subsequent offenses for the purchase, possession or consumption of alcoholic beverages to attend an alcohol awareness course approved by the Texas Department of State Health Services in addition to assessing a fine.
+Section 106.115, Alcoholic Beverage Code, requires minors convicted of first or subsequent offenses for the purchase, possession or consumption of alcoholic beverages to attend an alcohol awareness course approved by the Texas Department of Licensing and Regulation (TDLR) in addition to assessing a fine.
 The standardized program is six (6) hours in length and designed to help participants increase their knowledge about alcohol and drugs among young people.
 The curriculum contains information on the following topics: societal values related to alcohol consumption by minors, the influence of alcohol advertising on young people; the physical, social and psychological effects of alcohol upon young people; the relationship between motor vehicle and other accidents and alcohol use; relevant laws relating to the purchase, possession or consumption of alcoholic beverages by minors, drinking patterns and problems of young people including abuse, addiction and decision-making skills.

 6-hour course: 2 days/3 hours a day

 Texas Alcohol Drugs Awareness Program offers the Substance Abuse Subtle Screening Inventory (SASSI-4) and the Substance Abuse Life Circumstance Evaluation (SALCE).
 These instruments are recommended by most criminal justice programs.
 The SASSI-4 is a psychological questionnaire designed to screen individuals for substance dependence and substance abuse.
 This questionnaire is currently used by many diverse types of organizations including addiction treatment centers, criminal justice programs, hospitals, other health care organizations, and employee assistance programs.
 The SALCE report presents assessment information that can be used in a broad range of decision-making situations.
 It also includes specific identifiers for making quick decisions for referral to treatment or education, as well as providing detailed information useful in conducting personal interviews.